 The sub-fund may invest in fixed-income instruments denominated in RMB and traded on the China Interbank Bond Market ("CIBM") through the programme for qualified foreign investors ("QFIs") or through Bond Connect.
 These instruments may include securities issued by governments, quasi-public corporations, banks, corporations and other institutions in the People's Republic of China ("PRC" or "China") that are authorised to be traded directly on the CIBM or through Bond Connect.
-The associated risks are described in the section "Risk information on investments traded on the China Interbank Bond Market" and "Risk information on investments traded on the CIBM via the Northbound Trading Link through Bond Connect" and "QFI risk".
+The associated risks are described in the section "Risk information on investments traded on the China Interbank Bond Market" and "Risk information on investments traded on the Connect" and "QFI risk".